Evaluate Your Gout Patients Using “STOP2

 Mechanism of action

-Learn how KRYSTEXXA’s mechanism of action differs from oral urate-lowering therapies.
+Learn how the mechanism of action for KRYSTEXXA differs from oral urate-lowering therapies.

 Learn more about patients who might benefit from KRYSTEXXA